-- Thur., March 16 - Lillian von der Walde Moheno (Universidad Autónoma Metropolitana, Itzlapalapa, México, 15th cent.
-Spanish lit., Sentimental Fiction, Celestina)
+Thur., March 16 - Lillian von der Walde Moheno (Universidad Autónoma Metropolitana, Itzlapalapa, México,) "Obscene laughter at Court.
+An example from the fifteenth century"

 - Thur., April 20 -Vasilis Marinis (Yale University; Byzantine art history and architecture)

 MEDIEVAL AND EARLY MODERN HISTORY SEMINAR (with department of History)